0xn3va/cheat-sheets/Web Application/Command Injection/README.md

 2. `echo` command:

-    `echo` provides `-e` option to interpret of backslash escapes.
+    `echo` provides `-e` option to interpret backslash escapes.
 Note the recognized sequences depend on a version of `echo`, as well as the `-e` option may not be present at all.

     ```bash
     echo -e "\x74\x65\x73\x74"